maliMirkec/personal-website/site/articles/first-year-of-ui-dev-newsletter.md

       - **How much revenue do you have?
 What’s your goal?**

         Not sure, to be honest.
-I am considering stopping the newsletter, but every new subscriber makes me not do it.
+I am considering stopping the newsletter, but every new subscriber makes me not do it
 sections2:
   - type: banner-beta
     banner: newsletter